George Miller

 The 80/20 Workshop Engagement Ratio

-The 80/20 engagement ratio is a principle stating that participants should be actively working with material for approximately 80% of a live session.
+The 80/20 engagement ratio is a session-design principle stating that participants should be actively working with material for approximately 80% of a live session, while the workshop leader guides, clarifies, and coaches for the remaining 20%.